Back to sources -- the role of losses and coherence in super-resolution imaging revisited: Losses in imaging systems

-In order to properly take photon losses into account, let's consider imaging by the so-called \textit{4f system} \cite{barrett2013foundations}.
+The above reasoning can be illustrated and make more quantitative by analyzing a so-called \textit{4f} system \cite{barrett2013foundations}.
 Such a system consists of two lenses with equal focal lengths ($f$), the setup geometry is shown in Fig.~\ref{4f}.

 From now on, 1D imaging is considered, which is enough to show the crucial aspects of the studied problem.
-The aperture with transmission coefficient $A(x)$, placed between the two ideal lenses, is the only source of image imperfections, and determines both the shape of the PSF and photon losses (we also assume that $A(x)=A(-x)$).
+The aperture with transmission coefficient $A(x)$, placed between the two lenses, is the only source of image imperfections, and determines both the shape of the PSF and photon losses ratio.
+The lenses are assumed to be ideal, as their finite size can be modeled by a proper change of $A(x)$.
 The magnification of the considered system is 1, but all results are valid for any magnification, which is generally the ratio of the focal lengths of two lenses.
-We use this specific model to make the connection between the PSF shape and the loss ratio clearer, but this connection remains the same for other systems because the relation between spatial frequencies attenuation and the PSF is general.
-Another, more fundamental argument, showing that losses are strictly connected with image blurring, is presented in Sec.~\ref{PSFvsloss}.
-Let's now move to the description of a binary object consisting of two small rectangular sources of width $\delta$ (the limit $\delta \rightarrow 0$ will be considered in order to examine point sources), separated by the distance $s \gg \delta$, with the centroid at $x=0$.
-When the two sources are coherent, and the relative phase between them is $\phi$, the electric field distribution in the object plane (denoted by (I) in Fig.~\ref{4f}) equals to